Category Archives: Swedish Royals

 Carl Philip and Sofia with their first son Alexander – source: Swedish Royal Court

-Sofia and Carl Philip have three sons:
+Sofia and Carl Philip have three sons and one daughter:

 • Prince Alexander, Duke of Södermanland (born 2016)